Yiheng-Yu/blogposts/content/posts/1761094597752-WTF-Does-Decoder-Do?-How's-that-different-from-the-Encoder?-/index.md

 ### Attention head
 You can think each of the attention head as a mini neural network: it takes some inputs and spits out some outputs.
 A typical attention head works like this:
 1. <bullet>The input matrix gets converted into multiple matices through matrix multiplication.
 Most current transformers converts input matrix into three smaller matrices.</bullet>
-2. <bullet>Two of the matrix from step (1) gets combined together using some matrix operation.</bullet>
+2. <bullet>Two of the matrix from step (1) gets combined together using some matrix operation, usually dot products.</bullet>
 3. <bullet>The third matrix from step (1) combines with output from step (2), using some other matrix operation.</bullet>
 <body>
     <pre style="font-family:Menlo,'DejaVu Sans Mono',consolas,'Courier New',monospace"><code style="font-family:inherit">╭──────────────────────────────────────────────╮